-Affresh washing machine cleaner is easy to use and does a great job deep cleaning washing machines and eliminating odors, but it contains boric acid—a dangerous chemical often used as a pesticide.
+Affresh Washing Machine Cleaner is easy to use and does a great job deep cleaning washing machines and eliminating odors, but it contains boric acid—a dangerous chemical often used as a pesticide.

 About Affresh Washing Machine Cleaner

-- effectiveness: Removes odors and residues very well
+Effectiveness: Removes odors and residues very well

-- environmental friendliness: Biodegradable product and packaging
+Environmental friendliness: Biodegradable product and packaging

-- company transparency: Ingredients are not fully revealed on product packaging
+Company Transparency: Ingredients are not fully revealed on product packaging

-Health & Safety
+Health and Safety Concerns

 With regard to the ingredients—which are not fully listed on the product label, but are on the Material Safety Data Sheet (MSDS) — boric acid stands out as a safety concern because it is considered of moderate acute toxicity.
 Unfortunately, whether it is a highly concentrated ingredient in the product or not is difficult to tell.
 The other two ingredients don't raise any red flags with regard to safety and health effects.

 Under normal usage, this product does not appear to have any adverse health effects according to the product MSDS.
 However, upon direct contact with the eyes, it can cause redness, burning, and watering.
 Repeated contact with the skin can cause problems, such as a skin rash.
 In addition, breathing in dust from the product can irritate the respiratory tract resulting in symptoms, such as coughing.
 Also, the MSDS notes that ingesting the product may be harmful.